Warranty Plan Terms

 Servicing and Maintenance

-- If your vehicle does not have an up-to-date service record at the plan purchase date, you must arrange and complete a full service within 30 days of the plan purchase date and keep to the manufacturer’s schedule thereafter, with proof provided.
+- If your vehicle does not have an up-to-date service record at the Warranty Plan purchase date, you must arrange and complete a full service within 30 days of the Warranty Plan purchase date and keep to the manufacturer’s schedule thereafter, with proof provided.
+If you do not complete this service within 30 days, your cover may be affected or invalid and we may reasonably decline repair requests.

 Parts, Repair Methods and Repairers